-The intent of switching to same-colored goals is to remove artificial landmarks.
+The intent of using same-colored goals is to remove artificial landmarks.
 Robots should be able to localize with the SPL field and its "normal" surroundings.
 Introducing new team-specific artificial landmarks is against the spirit and intention of the league's progress.
 The application of this rule needs to be well considered and should be reserved for situations which seem constructed by one team or another, but will ultimately be the head referee's decision alone.

-6 Changes From 2011
+6 Changes From 2012

-This is a brief list of this year's changes to the rules.
+This is a brief list of rule changes from 2012 to 2013.